SorenRogiers/Programming_TextBasedGame/README.md

 # Programming_TextBasedGame
-Programming assignment to make a text based game
+Programming assignment to make a text based game, storing data with Json files.